 NDBM The "new DBM" format, available on nearly all systems around today.
 This was the preferred format prior to 4.4BSD.
 It allows such complex things as multiple databases and closing a currently open database.

-NEWDB The new database package from Berkeley.
+NEWDB The Berkeley DB package.
 If you have this, use it.
-It allows

-NEWDB The new database package from Berkerey.
-In you have this, use it.
 It allows long records, multiple open databases, real in-memory caching, and so forth.
-You can define this in conjunction with one of the other two; if you do, old databases are read, but when a new database is created it will be in NEWDB format.
+You can define this in conjunction with NDBM; if you do, old alias databases are read, but when a new database is created it will be in NEWDB format.
 As a nasty hack, if you have NEWDB, NDBM, and NIS defined, and if the alias file name includes the substring "/yp/", sendmail will create both new and old versions of the alias file during a newalias command.
 This is required because the Sun NIS/YP system reads the DBM version of the alias file.
 It's ugly as sin, but it works.